The 5 Principles of Functional Medicine

 Here are 5 basic principles that define Functional Medicine:

-4) Your body has the ability to heal and prevent nearly all the diseases of aging.
+- Your body has the ability to heal and prevent diseases related to aging.

 Here lies the clear distinction and definition of Functional Medicine.
 Instead of asking, “What drug matches up with this disease?”
 Functional Medicine asks the vital questions that very few conventional doctors ask: “Why do you have this problem in the first place?” and “Why has function been lost?” and “What can we do to restore function?”
 In other words, Functional Medicine looks to find the root cause or mechanism involved with any loss of function, which ultimately reveals why a set of symptoms is there in the first place, or why the patient has a particular disease label.